SplitSats/SplitSats/README.md

 ## Contributing

-Explain how others can contribute to your project:

 0. Select the issue you want to work on or create a new one and assign yourself to it.
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/my-feature`).